tshuu2006-AI/tshuu2006-AI/README.md

 ## 🔬 The TL;DR of My Life:

 - 📐 **My True Love:** Digging deep into hardcore mathematics and theoretical Machine Learning.
 - ⏰ **My Arch-Nemesis:** University deadlines that brutally interrupt my math-reading time.
+- 📉 **My Reality:** Someone who fails a lot, no matter how hard I try.
+(But let's just call it *"iterative learning"* to sound professional).
 - 🏗️ **What I actually do:** Architecting solid systems and writing *clean*, maintainable code.
 I believe software should be built with care, not just taped together.
 - 🛑 **My Biggest Pet Peeve:** Unrefactored, 100% AI-generated spaghetti code.
 If an LLM wrote your entire codebase, you didn't even read it, and it runs like a disaster... please stay at least 10 meters away from my repositories. 🙅‍♂️